-You’re going to have to create content for whichever market you choose, so isn’t better to be passionate about it?
+You’re going to have to create content for whichever market you choose, so isn’t it better to be passionate about it?

 What kinds of problems do you see others needing solutions for?
 One of your jobs as a marketer is to simply solve problems for people.

 What are people already searching Google for?
 What non-fiction “How to” book are best sellers on Amazon?